ForgeRock/forgeops/README-skaffold.md

 Run:

-`skaffold dev -p dev --default-repo gcr.io/engineering-devops`
+`skaffold dev -p gke --default-repo gcr.io/engineering-devops`

 Setting the default repo tells skaffold to tag and push the images to that destination repo.
 This repo must be accessible to your cluster.
 Skaffold